Countingup/docker-jenkins/README.md

 Jenkins with the Docker tools, blueocean and other useful plugins, rancher CLI, all installed by default.

-Built on top of jenkins:alpine-lts.
+Built on top of jenkins/jenkins:lts-alpine.
 Full plugin list is in plugins.txt

 ## Build locally